-The difference between what a single person pays for car insurance and premiums for married couples can be quite large.
-Young drivers pay higher rates than more experienced drivers, but a marriage license can save up to 21 percent.
-That is how much less the average married 20 year old pays for coverage versus a single person of the same age.
+The difference between premiums for married couples and premiums for singles can be quite large.
+While it’s true that young drivers pay higher rates than more experienced drivers, a marriage license can still save them up to 21 percent.
+That is how much the average, married 20 year old saves on coverage versus a single person of the same age.
 While premiums are lower for all married couples, those between the ages of 20 and 25 reap the biggest savings compared to their single contemporaries.

 Nationally, the average premium for a single driver is $1,407.
 Get married, and the average annual premium drops to about $1,381.
 The average premium for divorced drivers is $1,467, and for the widowed, $1,431.

 While young married couples save the most money compared to their single counterparts, older married couples also have lower premiums.
 The average percentage of savings varies by state.